Visit 12 most famous, beautiful and interesting bridges in Prague – travel guide including things to see, history and fascinating stories.

-Unfortunately, no insurance company wanted to take this on as a job in case there were problems and damages caused to the house whilst it was being moved.
-The worse thing is that because of that the house was demolished instead!
+Unfortunately, no insurance company wanted to take this on as a job in case there were problems and damage caused to the house whilst it was being moved.
+The worse thing is that because of that the house was just demolished instead!

 The Legion Bridge